ninagw3/Walrus_from_space/README.md

 Data should place in a folder called `data`, in the same folder as `notebooks`.
 The data folder structure is explained at the end of the README.md.

+### Plots
+Some of the save plots from the different notebooks

 ### Notebooks
 The notebooks show all the different explorations taken.